 New customers are the lifeblood of every business, which is why lead generation should be one of the focal points of your business strategy.

-According to the Pareto principle in sales, 80% of your revenue comes from 20% of your customers.
+But you shouldn’t forget that 80% of your revenue comes from 20% of your customers.
 Therefore, you need to identify your key accounts and dedicate a substantial amount of your time to them.

 In other words, your job isn’t done once you close a sale – at least if you want loyal customers who won’t churn and singlehandedly lower your revenue and profit.